Simon Nessman: Early life

-Nessman was an avid player in his school's basketball and rugby teams and received offers from both The University of The Fraser Valley and Quest University on British Columbia.
+Nessman was an avid player in his school's basketball and rugby teams and received offers from both the University of the Fraser Valley and Quest University in British Columbia.
 In 2013, Nessman returned to Canada to pursue his college basketball career at Quest University in Squamish.
 He graduated from Quest in May 2017 and earned a Bachelor of Arts and Science.

 Career

 Nessman is best known as the current face of Giorgio Armani.
 In addition, he has featured in ad campaigns for Versace, D&G, Givenchy, Calvin Klein, Ralph Lauren, Lanvin, Yves Saint Laurent, Barneys, Gap and John Galliano.
 He appeared in the 2012 music video of Madonna's new song, Girl Gone Wild, directed by fashion photographers Mert Alas and Marcus Piggott.

 He has walked in shows for Salvatore Ferragamo, Roberto Cavalli, Tommy Hilfiger, Emporio Armani, Viktor & Rolf, Lacoste, DSquared², Narciso Rodriguez and Michael Kors and appeared in Vogue, Details, Numéro, V Man and L'Officiel Hommes.

 He starred in the A/X Armani Exchange Spring 2011 advertising campaign with Clara Alonso, Alejandra Alonso, Marlon Teixeira, and Francisco Lachowski.

 In 2012 Nessman became the face of the Giorgio Armani fragrance Acqua di Gio Essenza in an advertising campaign shot and directed by Bruce Weber.
 Nessman continued to feature in the 2014 print and video campaigns for the fragrance.

 From late 2010 to 2014 Nessman starred in multiple print and film campaign advertisements for American fashion designer Michael Kors with Karmen Pedaru.

 He appeared alongside British supermodel and actress Cara Delevingne in the John Hardy Spring/Summer 2015 campaign, shot by Sebastian Faena in Bali.